simonox/smart-energy-monitor/software/firmware/shelly-monitor/README.md

 http://192.168.2.150/ota?url=http://ota.tasmota.com/tasmota/shelly/mg2tasmota-ShellyPlugS.zip

-Your shelly will return a JSON object that looks like that:
+Your Shelly will return a JSON object that looks like that:

 ```
 {